 How Krishna Makes His Entrance

-Important activities of important people on this important planet get big media coverage.
-Fifty-foot high billboards in Times Square, full-page ads in major papers, and Super Bowl halftime commercials are all designed to:
+"Important" activities of "important" people on this "important" planet get big media coverage.
+Fifty-foot high video billboards in the center of the city, full-page ads in major papers, and TV commercials are all designed to help us all appreciate the importance of such people and their "important" activities, and sell product.

-So, when contemplating the idea of the appearance of God Himself, a person steeped in the culture of hype might naturally expect a very, very big production--reminiscent of the appearance of the Wizard of Oz--calculated to inspire awe and fear.
+So, when contemplating the idea of the appearance of God Himself, those of us steeped in the contemporary culture of hype might naturally expect a grandiose production, reminiscent of the best that Hollywood has to offer, calculated to inspire awe and fear.

-He appeared in a prison, in the middle of the night.
-The only human witnesses were Devaki and Vasudeva--the extraordinarily devoted husband and wife who had prayed for many lifetimes to have Krishna as their son.
+He chose to make His appearance in a prison, in the middle of the night.
+The only human witnesses were Devaki and Vasudeva--the extraordinarily devoted husband and wife who had prayed for many lifetimes to have Krishna as their son:

 Krishna's appearance was as undercover as could be.